gremlin97/Regulating-UCC-using-hashgraph/README.md

 # Regulating UCC Using DLT

-Link to the previous paper:
+## Abstract

+Unsolicited commercial communications (UCC) means any commercial communications that is neither in accordance with consent or preference of the consumer.
+Though government authorities have tried to curb the issue of UCC by trying to regulate and making the ecosystem transparent.
+But all centralised approaches such as DND have failed to stop the UCC.

+UCC has incurred users losses of around 13 billions dollars.
+UCC has made users to either block or not read the messages leading to useful ads even being labelled as spam.
+There is a need of a decentralized ecosystem that enbales a co-regulation between involved stakeholders.

+## Need of a public DLT

+### Problems with present ecosystem

+* No way of for a content provider to verify the authenticity of an RTM.
+Also, as system is scattered it is next to impossible to verify and penalize an RTM in case of negligence.

+* Moreover, as as there is not efficient auditing mechanism there is no incentive for an RTM to work fairly.

+*

+### Problems with private DLT (using fabric as standard)

+* Data needs to be shared across stakeholders or nodes (channels) in a secure manner.
+This adds a large network overhead and slows down the ecosystem.

+* Due to protocols inlcuding ordering, validating etc. transactions that can be handled has a limit of about 2500 calls per/sec.

+* smart contratcts once instantiated can not be changed and a minor error in them can lead to mismanagement of entire system.

+* There is not option of opt out as data once recorded on DLT can not be deleted.

+* there is no mechanism of token-economics involved.
+Stakeholder needs to be penalized and rewarded based on their action.

+### Problems with Public DLT

+* transactions stored on DLT can be accessed by anyone.

+* Anyone can try to query or make a transaction overloading the DLT network.

+### Propsed solution using hedera

+* Hedera is public DLT using hashgraph consensus algorithm.
+* A reputation score is associated with RTM.
+RTM is not given access to user data to be exploited.
+Score makes system transparent and CPs can negotiate better rates.

+* Shamir keys

-# Why using hasgraph over fabric
+## Why using hasgraph over fabric

 Fabric is very easy to learn and provides feature of a permissioned blockchain in a easy to use manner.
 It has CA authority, validates authenticity of the call parameters by itself and achieves validation using very less resources as compared to bitcoin.
 It has a orderer which validates and decides the sequence of transaction thus avoiding proof-of-stake and proof-of-work.

 1. Validated data still has to be replicated across each node after validation limiting scaling fabric to about 2500 calls per/sec.
 2. If many parties are involved in the ecosystem, sharing data across parties has largeoverhead.
 Say, for some transaction they are required to share data across each other without compromising privacy; they have to make seperate channels (Bsnl-TRAI, Airtel-TRAI) to ensure privacy.
 Smart contracts will have to be defined for manner of data exchange.